UAL-RE/LD-Cool-P/README.md

 5. Follow our curation workflow by relocating the content from `1.ToDo` to the `2.UnderReview`

-Another command-line approach is using the python script called `prereq_script` that will be available in the v0.12.0 release:
+Another command-line approach is using the python script called `prereq_script`:

 ```
 (curation) $ python /path/to/parent/folder/LD-Cool-P/ldcoolp/scripts/prereq_script --article_id 12345678